Cesarean Birth (C-Section)

 The skin incision is usually transverse (side to side).
 It is located at the pubic hairline.
 A vertical incision may be used if you’ve had this incision before or if the cesarean needs to be done quickly.

 The uterine incision is almost always transverse.
 A transverse incision heals very well.
 This may allow for a future vaginal birth (VBAC).
 In certain cases, a vertical uterine incision may be made.

-Once the incisions are made, the doctor presses on the top of the uterus and guides the baby through the incision.
+Once the incisions are made, the healthcare provider presses on the top of the uterus and guides the baby through the incision.
 The cord will be clamped and cut.
 Then the placenta is lifted out through the incision.

 After your baby’s birth, the uterine incision is closed with stitches.
-Then, your skin incision will be closed with surgical staples or stitches and a dressing will be applied.
-Your doctor will press on your uterus.
+Your skin incision will be closed with surgical staples or stitches and a dressing will be applied.
+Your healthcare provider will press on your uterus.
 This helps expel blood clots through the vagina.
-You may be given medications to help shrink your uterus and decrease bleeding.
+You may be given medicines to help shrink your uterus and decrease bleeding.
 You may also receive antibiotics to reduce any risk of infection.

 While your surgery is completed, your baby will be placed in an infant warmer.
 Gentle suction will be used to help remove excess fluid from the baby’s mouth and airways.
 Then the APGAR score will be done.
 This rates baby’s appearance (color), pulse (heart rate), grimace (muscle reflex), activity, and respiration.
 Your baby will be wrapped in a blanket and brought to you.
 Now, for the first time, you’ll see your newborn.

 As with any surgery, cesarean birth has risks.
-Your doctor will discuss the risks of cesarean with you.
+Your healthcare provider will discuss the risks of cesarean with you.
 They may include: